tangly-team/tangly-os/net.tangly.erp.ui/readme.md

 The git repository is [git](https://git.heroku.com/tangly-erp.git).
 Update the heroku remote in git to point to this heroku git repository.

-The following instructions build the docker image locally and publish it into the heroku application using heroku commands.
+These instructions build the docker image locally and publish it into the heroku application using heroku commands.

 ```shell
   heroku login